Kaniz-ifte/Leetcode_Tecognize/Class2/README.md

    1. An Abstract class can contain the both method normal and abstract method.
    2. An Abstract cannot be instantiated; we cannot create objects for the abstract class.

+<h1>:bookmark:Mutable and Immutable in Python
+<h3>Mutable
+<h6>Mutable is when something is changeable or has the ability to change.
+In Python, ‘mutable’ is the ability of objects to change their values.
+These are often the objects that store a collection of data.

+Objects of built-in type that are mutable are:

+  1. Lists
+  2. Sets
+  3. Dictionaries
+  4. User-Defined Classes (It purely depends upon the user to define the characteristics)

+<h3>Immutable
+<h6>Immutable is the when no change is possible over time.
+In Python, if the value of an object cannot be changed over time, then it is known as immutable.
+Once created, the value of these objects is permanent.

+Objects of built-in type that are immutable are:

+  1. Numbers (Integer, Rational, Float, Decimal, Complex & Booleans)
+  2. Strings
+  3. Tuples
+  4. Frozen Sets
+  5. User-Defined Classes (It purely depends upon the user to define the characteristics)

+Object mutability is one of the characteristics that makes Python a dynamically typed language.
+Though Mutable and Immutable in Python is a very basic concept, it can at times be a little confusing due to the intransitive nature of immutability.

 <h3>Referrences